Image: Bridget Baskerville, East Boyd Bay (detail), 2024, corroded brass, courtesy the artist.

 13 feb. — 4 apr.
 2026

-Conduit includes a series of brass, copper and mild steel plates that have been submerged and corroded in various waters from around NSW, ACT and TAS.
-This process etches fine details on the plates’ surface, including the artist’s own fingerprints from the handling of the metal plates.
+Conduit features a series of copper and tinned copper strips that have been installed over the Queen River in Queenstown, Lutruwita/Tasmania.
+The Queen River is one of the most polluted rivers in Australia, due to tailings and runoff from the Mount Lyell Copper Mine over multiple decades.
+Parts of the copper strips have been submerged and corroded, this process etches fine details on the plates’ surface, including the artist’s own fingerprints from the handling of the metal.
 These marks made on the plates surface reflect the agency of this water, through the colour, textures and remaining sediment.
-This process also acts as a form of collaboration with nonhuman bodies, to further reflect the relationship between human and non-human.
+This process also acts as a form of collaboration with non-human bodies, to further reflect the relationship between human and non-human.

 Image: Bridget Baskerville, East Boyd Bay (detail), 2024, corroded brass, courtesy the artist.